ganchengguang/MRE/README.md

 This is train and evaluation code.

-# Under construction, not yet completed.
+# The project's website under construction, not yet completed.
+You can try dataset and model first please.